Student Clubs and Organizations

 The purpose of the Electronics Club is to provide field trips, lectures and experiences that enhance knowledge and employment opportunities of interested students.

-Advisor: Wade Fisher, ext 327 or email@example.com
+Advisor: Wade Fisher, email@example.com

 It is the purpose of the Centralia College Media Club to help educate students about creating media.
 Members will learn by working on video or radio projects, either independently or in a group effort.